-A person capable to implement the emergency rescue procedure shall be identified and available on the ground and in close proximity of the machine whenever the MEWP is in working mode.
+A machine controller (or person capable) to implement the emergency rescue procedure shall be identified and available on the ground and in close proximity of the machine whenever the MEWP is in working mode.

 NOTE 2: Being in close proximity of the machine will allow the identified member of staff to react in the event the emergency recovery procedure is required to be implemented.